owncloud-archive/documentation/admin_manual/enterprise_clients/publishing_ios_app.rst

 On the confirmation screen click **Assign**, and you'll see the message "You have successfully updated the App Groups associations with your App ID."

-    * Edit DocumentProvider and add to App Group
-    * "You have successfully updated the App Groups associations with your App ID"
     * Identifiers > App IDs, create new bundleID.DocumentProviderFileProvider.
     * Add to App Group